nilesh-jy03/Azure-Synapse-Analytics-and-AI-microsoft/Whiteboard design session/WDS trainer guide - Azure Synapse Analytics and AI.md

     They should collect messages in Event Hub or IoT Hub and process them with Stream Analytics.

+6. WWI is interested in the concept of Microsoft Dataverse to leverage visual designers to quickly define tables, relationships, business rules, forms, and workflows.
+How could this data be leveraged in Azure Synapse Analytics?

+    [Azure Synapse Link for Dataverse](https://docs.microsoft.com/en-us/powerapps/maker/data-platform/export-to-data-lake) provides continuous data export functionality between Dataverse and Azure Synapse Analytics and/or Azure Data Lake Storage Gen2.
+This includes the standard tables as well as custom tables (including create, update, and delete transactions).

 *Transform*

 1. Before building transformation pipelines or loading it into the data warehouse, how can WWI quickly explore the raw ingested data to understand its contents?